MCreator/MCreator/plugins/mcreator-localization/help/default/biome/mcontinentalness.md

-Continentalness

-* Controls how close to coast the biomes are.</li>
+* Controls how close to coast the biomes are.

 * Example: